Make a donation

 Time to ultimate height

-Prefers well-drained gritty soil in full sun or part shade with shelter.
-Plant with the crown 5-8cm (2-3in) deep to encourage shoots to grow from below ground level.
-Can be grown in a container in a cold greenhouse or conservatory
+Prefers well-drained, gritty soil in full sun or part shade with shelter.
+Plant with the crown at soil level.
+Can be grown in a container in a cold greenhouse or conservatory.
+See clematis cultivation for further information

 Propagate by semi-ripe cuttings or layering